The Swine of Gerasene

 to set free those who are oppressed.

-From a Christian point of view, there is a more important symbolic meaning in the story of the Swine of Gerasene.
-Because they were unclean and forbidden, pigs were not kept by observant Jews: “And the pig, because it divides the hoof but does not chew the cud, is unclean for you.
-You shall not eat their meat, and you shall not touch their carcasses” (Deuteronomy 14:8, also Leviticus 11:7).
-Therefore, pigs are important to the intended message in the story of the Swine of Gerasene: Jesus was working either in a gentile community (perhaps Roman) or in a non-observant Jewish community.
-The presence of pigs reminds readers that the ministry of Jesus must not be restricted, that the reach of the Gospels must in no way be limited; followers of Jesus are to carry the Good News to all nations, all communities, all people.
-This story has nothing to do with the value of the lives of pigs.
-It does, however, speak to a vegan church (see above) so as to welcome and provide hospitality to omnivores, vegetarians, and vegans.
+Pigs were not kept by observant Jews and are therefore important to the intended message of the Swine of Gerasene: Jesus was working either in a gentile community (perhaps Roman) or in a non-observant Jewish community.
+The presence of pigs reminds readers that the ministry of Jesus must not be restricted, that the reach of the Gospels is not to be limited; followers of Jesus are to carry the Good News to all nations, all communities, all people.

 Matthew 28:19